emcodest/ravecheckout-php/README.md

 # ravecheckout-php
-Integrate Flutterwave in your PHP app
+Integrate Flutterwave Payment in your PHP app as plugin
+@Author: Emcode

+# SETUP GUIDE